-Clearwater is possibly one of the most recognised names of any Norfolk lake, synonymous throughout the eighties and nineties with big carp and tench this lake was the focus of carp fishing at Wensum Fisheries at this time and has been transformed to its former glory now holding carp to mid thirties as we move into a new era for this wonderful fishery.
+Clearwater is possibly one of the most recognised names of any Norfolk lake, synonymous throughout the eighties and nineties with big carp and tench this lake was the focus of carp fishing at Wensum Fisheries at this time and has been transformed to its former glory now holding carp to 40lbs plus as this as weve moved into a new era for this wonderful fishery.

 As the silver birch shimmer across the water through the still early morning mist you are drawn to the large patches of lily dotted throughout the lake their stems quivering as a large fish roots at their base, beautiful clear water, intimate swims and secretive snaggy bays, gravel bars and a small island this lake has it all a true classic Wensum gravel pit fishery.